 - A proposed timing for submission to Manuscript Central.
 This should be in line with the timeline outlined below.

 Timeline for Proposals

-Please submit proposals by Monday January 14, 2019 to the Managing Editor of the Journal, Prof. Matthew Zook at firstname.lastname@example.org.
-The Editorial Team of BD&S will review proposals and make a decision by mid- to late-January 2019.
+Please submit proposals by September 15, 2020 to the Managing Editor of the Journal, Prof. Matthew Zook at firstname.lastname@example.org.
+The Editorial Team of BD&S will review proposals and make a decision by October 2020.
+Manuscripts would be submitted to the journal (via manuscript central) by or before January/February 2021.
 For further information or discuss potential themes please contact Matthew Zook at email@example.com.